|Image credit: NASA.

 SAI proposed eight spacecraft systems for its Titan missions.
 These were: the non-imaging Titan orbiter; the imaging Titan orbiter; the Titan flyby bus; the combined haze probe/penetrator probe; the sounding rocket; and the large and small buoyant stations.
 The orbiter and flyby bus would operate outside of Titan's atmosphere.
 The other systems would operate within it.

 Of SAI's eight Titan exploration systems, only the flyby bus would carry no scientific instruments.
-Based on Galileo Jupiter orbiter and Pioneer Venus hardware, the flyby bus would leave Earth about a year after the Titan orbiter.
+The flyby bus, which would be based on Galileo Jupiter orbiter and Pioneer Venus hardware, would leave Earth about a year after the Titan orbiter.
 Its mission would end as it flew past Titan and released a cluster of atmosphere and surface probes.

 The simplest system in SAI's Titan exploration arsenal was the combined haze/penetrator probe, the design of which was based on a proposed Mars penetrator.
 A solid-propellant rocket motor would blast the haze/penetrator probe from a launch tube on the orbiter and slow it so that it would fall into Titan's atmosphere.
 An umbrella-like fabric decelerator would then deploy, slowing the probe to a speed of Mach 1 by the time it fell to within 265 kilometers of Titan's surface.
 It would then begin to collect data on the hazy uppermost atmosphere.